5 ways to find and keep middle-income donors

 - Client or beneficiary testimonials.
-Let the people who benefit talk about your results.
+Let the people who benefit from your services talk about your results.

 - Before-and-after stories.
 Include quotes and photos, where relevant.

 - Behind-the-scenes videos.
+Video is is an important way to engage supporters.
 Take supporters behind the scenes where the real action is.

 - Real-time dashboards.
 Report back in real-time (or as close as possible) with updated data on your website.